Resized_Resized_20230731_182549.jpg

 THE SIZE AND DIVERSITY OF AMERICA

-A flashpoint moment in my younger days was the day I turned 18.
-A current events program tailored for teens called Channel One News hired me, based me in Los Angeles, and sent me throughout the US, reporting on major news events to their audience of millions.
+The day I turned 18 was a flashpoint.
+A current events show tailored for teens known as Channel One News hired me, based me in Los Angeles, and sent me throughout the US, reporting on major news events to their audience of millions.
 I learned so much about the size and diversity of America from Itasca, Texas to Seward, Alaska.

 channel one news took the show on the road many times, here we are at chamblee high school in atlanta, ga

 Best of all I worked alongside Seth Doane, Melissa Knowles, Gotham Chopra, Maria Menounos and others who showed me something unique in their approach to reporting.
 Thanks to my salary, this first-generation college student earned a political science degree at UCLA.
-Go Bruins!
+So I’m always down for an eight-clap!

 MOST INCREDIBLE ASSIGNMENT OF ALL

-I was then hired by CNN International as an anchor/correspondent, ultimately reporting and anchoring from their bureaus in Atlanta, London, Abu Dhabi, Johannesburg and all over the African continent.
+At 25 I was hired by CNN International as an anchor/correspondent, ultimately reporting from Atlanta, London, Abu Dhabi, and Johannesburg bureaus as all across the African continent.

 In fact, hosting “Inside Africa” exposed me to people and adventures in 22 countries over two years and without a doubt was the most incredible assignment of all (thank you Ethiopia, Madagascar, Tunisia and the DRC to name a few).
 Looking back, it feels like I’ve lived multiple lifetimes in these places, and made so many good friends.
-And don’t get me started on good food.
+And don’t let me near some good injera - it will be gone.

 learning how to surf in morocco for an episode of ‘inside africa’

-My last role there was co-anchoring eight live hours of ‘CNN Newsroom’ during the week on CNN and CNN International with Rosemary Church in a broadcast seen in more than 300 million households around the world.
+In 2014 I returned to the U.S. - Atlanta specifically - to co-anchor eight live weeknight hours of ‘CNN Newsroom’ on CNN and CNN International with Rosemary Church in a broadcast seen in more than 300 million households around the world.

-I’m now a CBS News anchor and national correspondent based in New York City after a few years working from Washington, D.C. covering the Obama and Trump White House.
+By now I’ve been at CBS News for almost a decade, currently living in New York City as an anchor and national correspondent.
+For a few years I was based in Washington, D.C. covering the Obama and Trump 1.0 White House.
 I’m still in awe at the fact a kid like me made it to a place like CBS, an American institution with profound journalistic heritage.

 asking questions to the president of the united states, donald trump, on the south lawn of the white house during his first term